willfurnass/sheffield_hpc/hpc/connecting.rst

     Access to the Stanage cluster via the myApps service is currently unavailable.

-In order to access the HPC clusters you must set up a `VPN and MFA <https://www.sheffield.ac.uk/it-services/vpn>`_.
+In order to access the HPC clusters you must set up a `VPN connection and MFA <https://www.sheffield.ac.uk/it-services/vpn>`_.
 Also see section **Whether/how you can connect** below.

 The web browser method of access to ShARC and Bessemer is recommended.
 This method works well for most browsers on all the common